Rundown

 All right, you got it now.

-Then chop these up for me.
+Then chop these up for me--

-Okay, not too fine.
+no, not too fine.

-(Then let me learn.
-And soon
+(So let me learn: and soon

-we will eat as well as the dead:
+we will eat as well as the dead,

 all of those who have fed so well